dkposthumus/danielposthumus.github.io/_posts/2024-02-16-free-throws.md

 ![team fixed effects sizes]({{ site.url }}{{ site.baseurl }}//images/blog-free-throw/team_fe_size.png)
 Clearly, three teams get the largest 'bonus', other factors being controlled for: the Los Angeles Lakers,  the New York Knicks, and the Philadelphia 76ers.
 Unsurprisingly, these are three very significant big-market teams--the Knicks are the 2nd-most valuable NBA franchise, the Lakers the 3rd, and the Sixers the 9th, [as of December 2023](https://www.nbcdfw.com/news/sports/nba/listing-the-most-valuable-nba-franchises-after-mark-cuban-sells-stake-of-mavericks/3399123/).

 Let's look at our team data with one more method (I'll address individual-level data in a later post) by analytically calculating the posteriors for the Knicks, Lakers, and Phialdelphia given the distribution of free throw attempt differences among the teams in the league.
-Free throw differential has a unique feature: its distribution is guaranteed to be symmetric, since for every team that has a $+x_1$ free throw differential for game 1, another team has a $-x_1$ free throw differential for game 1.
+Free throw differential has a unique feature: its distribution is guaranteed to be symmetric, since for every team that has a $+y_1$ free throw differential for game 1, another team has a $-y_1$ free throw differential for game 1.
 Additionally, we know the data will be centered on 0.
 In order to fit my model to a beta distribution, however, all observations of my variable must lie in the interval (0,1.1)--thus, I scale all observations of FTA difference to a (0,1) scale.
 Therefore the 0.501 mean seen below matches our expectations of a distribution centered around 0.
 ![team fixed effects sizes]({{ site.url }}{{ site.baseurl }}//images/blog-free-throw/total_prior_dist.png)
 Next, I use the normal likelihood estimator to find the likelihood estimates and posteriors for the Lakers, Knicks, and Sixers.
 ![team fixed effects sizes]({{ site.url }}{{ site.baseurl }}//images/blog-free-throw/posterior_lal.png)
 ![team fixed effects sizes]({{ site.url }}{{ site.baseurl }}//images/blog-free-throw/posterior_nyk.png)
 ![team fixed effects sizes]({{ site.url }}{{ site.baseurl }}//images/blog-free-throw/posterior_phi.png)

-*Data is taken from [BasketballReference](https://www.basketball-reference.com/).*
+*Data is taken from [Basketball Reference](https://www.basketball-reference.com/).*

 [Code](https://github.com/dkposthumus/danielposthumus.github.io/tree/master/_posts/free_throw_2024/code)